DevExpress/devextreme-documentation/concepts/05 UI Components/DataGrid/15 Columns/40 Customize Cells/2 Customize Cell Appearance.md

 ---

-If a customization is not immediately applied, use the [repaint()](/Documentation/ApiReference/UI_Components/dxDataGrid/Methods/#repaint) method to repaint DataGrid or the [repaintRows(rowIndexes)](/Documentation/ApiReference/UI_Components/dxDataGrid/Methods/#repaintRowsrowIndexes) method to repaint specific rows only.
+If the changes are not applied immediately, use the [repaint()](/Documentation/ApiReference/UI_Components/dxDataGrid/Methods/#repaint) method to repaint DataGrid or the [repaintRows(rowIndexes)](/Documentation/ApiReference/UI_Components/dxDataGrid/Methods/#repaintRowsrowIndexes) method to repaint specific rows only.

 #include common-demobutton with {
     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/DataGrid/ColumnTemplate/"